 As you get started learning your way around Amazon PPC advertising and get some hands-on experience, the team here at Viral Launch can answer questions and provide help when needed.
 Our Amazon PPC expertise and insights have been built on years of launching thousands of products.
 We’ve helped new brands establish themselves in the Amazon marketplace by using our sales and rank strategies to lay the groundwork for long-term success.

 Are you interested in putting some of this strategy to work for you?
-Start your free trial of Kinetic, or learn more about how our team of in-house experts can run your ads for you with Kinetic Assist.
+Start your free trial of Kinetic, or learn more about how Kinetic, our Amazon PPC tool, helps sellers automate, manage, and understand their Amazon PPC.

 The title of a product on Amazon carries a lot of weight when it comes to organic rank and click-through rates, and if your listing isn’t in step with the official style requirements, the upcoming Amazon policy enforcement should motivate you to make some changes.